 - National children’s charity Childline has disclosed that sexual abuse has become the most common type of abuse they offer counselling for.

 It was also found that many people don’t tell anyone about their abuse for fear of ’embarrassment’.
 Nobody should feel ashamed or embarrassed at suffering abuse of any kind.
 We know that all too well, and we can give you the support and help you need to pursue a sexual abuse claim.
-Simply get in touch with our specially trained advisers to find out more.
+Get in touch with our specialist solicitors to find out more.

 To learn more about our sexual abuse compensation calculator, please continue reading.

-When making any type of personal injury claim, it is important that you make the claim within the allotted time frame.
+When making any personal injury claim, you must claim within the allotted time frame.
 In most cases, you will have three years from the date of the accident, i.e. when the abuse occurred.
-However, sexual abuse cases are not always this straightforward and, therefore, there are a lot of exceptions to this rule.
+However, sexual abuse cases are not always this straightforward and, therefore, there are many exceptions to this rule.
 For child abuse cases, if you have not received compensation as a child, you will be able to launch a claim as an adult.
 In which case, you will typically have three years from the date of your 18th birthday.
-Nevertheless, we know that a lot of people keep such incidents bottled up for many years because they do not feel ready to talk about it.
-The best thing to do is give us a call and we will be able to provide further advice.
+Nevertheless, we know that many people keep such incidents bottled up for many years because they do not feel ready to talk about them.
+The best thing to do is give us a call, and we will provide further advice.

-There are a number of ways you can go about getting compensation for sexual abuse.
-For example, you can make a claim to the Criminal Injuries Compensation Authority.
+There are several ways you can go about getting compensation for sexual abuse ahead of using our sexual abuse compensation calculator.
+For example, you can claim to the Criminal Injuries Compensation Authority.
 You can also get a criminal compensation order if the abuser is successfully prosecuted.
 Or, you could sue the organisation or the abuser that failed in their duty of care to you.
 We will advise you on the best route to go down based on your case.
-If you are going to sue the abuser, less proof is required to successfully secure compensation as opposed to what would be required in a criminal case.
+If you are going to sue the abuser, less proof is required to successfully secure compensation instead of what would be required in a criminal case.

 In addition to the amounts specified in our sexual abuse compensation calculator, you could be owed other damages.
-When making a claim for sexual abuse, you will be able to secure compensation to cover any costs you have encountered as a direct consequence of your injuries, as well as compensation for the pain and suffering you have experienced.
+When claiming sexual abuse, you will be able to secure compensation to cover any costs you have encountered as a direct consequence of your injuries, as well as compensation for the pain and suffering you have experienced.
 This includes the following:

-- General damages – ‘General damages’ is a term that is used to describe the compensation you will receive for the pain and suffering you have encountered.
+- General damages – ‘General damages’ is a term used to describe the compensation you will receive for the pain and suffering you have encountered.

 - Loss of earnings – If you cannot work because of the psychological impact of the abuse you have suffered, you will receive a payout to cover the income you have lost.
-You can also claim for loss of anticipated earnings if you expect to be off work for a while.
+You can also claim to lose anticipated earnings if you expect to be off work for a while.

 - Counselling costs – Your payout will cover the cost of private therapy or counselling.